tanersa/sharksRDS/README.md

    -  Log Events: Audit Logs, General Logs, Error Logs, and Slowquery Logs.
    -  Hit **"Restore DB instance"**

       Now, we succesfully created our RDS DB instance.

       If you would like to verify, go to your security groups and check if its created.
 It should give us Private IP since its private.

    -  Create security group for your **Bastion Host**  instance.
    -  Create security group for your Application Load Balancer (**ALB**).
-   -
+   -  Create WebServer Security Group
+   -  Create DB instance Security Group
+   -  If you did not choose DB instance Security Group while creating your RDS then modify your security group.

+      Continue and Apply Immediately.

+      Verify your DBs are up and running.
+It would take some time for that.

+   -  Configure Auto Scaling Group **(ASG)** and Launch Configuration **(LC)** for **Private Subnets**.